Internship | Harvard Fellowship | My Tree—Our Forest | Photography Fellowship | Donate

 Those selected for this rigorous position attend meetings with partner organizations to help strengthen forestry coalitions; report on congressional hearings that cover forestry and natural resources policy; support NASF's website and media outreach efforts, and more.
 The internship was renamed in 2016 in honor of James “Jim” Hubbard, former State Forester of Colorado and former Deputy Chief of State and Private Forestry with the USDA Forest Service.

-The National Association of State Foresters Foundation, in partnership with the USDA Forest Service Deputy Chief for State and Private Forestry, offers a fellowship for a state forester or senior manager from a state forest agency to attend the program for Senior Executives in state and local government at Harvard University.
-The fellowship is a three-week session focused on exercising leadership and uses a case study approach in designing solutions to real life problems.
-Participants gain expertise in strategy and political management, creating public value, negotiation, crisis management, financial stewardship and internal capacity and performance management.
+The National Association of State Foresters Foundation, in partnership with the USDA Forest Service State and Private Forestry program, supports this fellowship for senior executives in state and local governments.
+The fellowship is a three-week intensive session focused on exercising leadership and uses a case study approach in designing solutions to real life problems.
+Participants gain expertise in strategy and political management, creating public value, negotiation, crisis management, financial stewardship and internal capacity, and performance management.

 With support from the NASF Foundation, NASF launched the My Tree—Our Forest educational campaign in 2015.
 Through this urban and community forestry campaign, NASF creates content and educational materials to improve public awareness and understanding of urban forestry practitioners and their work to support healthy urban forests throughout the United States.